-The recommended parking is only accessable from the east bound side of Hwy 24.
+The recommended parking is only accessible from the east bound side of Hwy 24.
 It is a large gravel area suitable for about 20 vehicles.
-Once parked you proceed south accross Hwy 24 to the Trailhead which is about an 85 foot scamble up.
+Once parked you proceed south across Hwy 24 to the Trail head which is about an 85 foot scramble up.
 The trail is flat with just a few washouts.
 The waymark posted coordinates are for the west entrance of the most westerly man-made cave (tunnel).

 Recommended Parking (Very Easy to miss so watch for it)..>PARKING<..

 The Trailhead to the Tunnel(s), southeast accross Hwy 24 ..>Trailhead<..